mlgig/xai4mtsc_eval_actionability/README.md

 We apply the best ranked explainers to channel selection for MTSC and show significant data size reduction and improved classifier accuracy.

 ## Results:
-Table 8 which shows results for the vanilla Interpret Time results and Table 3 which shows the ground truth results (not included in the original Interpret Time work) are our baslienes.
+Table 8 which shows results for the vanilla InterpretTime results and Table 3 which shows the ground truth results (not included in the original InterpretTime work) are our baselines.

-Table 5 shows results for our improved Interpret Time using ***multiple masks*** to perturb data other than $N(0,1)$, as done by the vanilla Interpret Time, and using the ***chunking*** technique, to adapt the explanation methods to Time Series e.g. by considering their locality.
+Table 5 shows results for our improved InterpretTime using ***multiple masks*** to perturb data other than $N(0,1)$, as done by the vanilla InterpretTime, and using the ***chunking*** technique, to adapt the explanation methods to Time Series e.g. by considering their locality.
 To be noted the metrics improvement especially for Average Precision (AP) and $AUC\tilde{S}_{top}$ while running time (same for both Table 8 and 3) has shrunk by at least 1 order of magnitude.

 ![image](https://github.com/mlgig/xai4mtsc_eval_actionability/blob/main/imgs/vanilla_interpretTime_results.png)